zhou00NJUST/HHT-CFI/README.md

 We are committed to open science and will release the full implementation of our HHT-CFI, including:
 - Model architecture
 - Training and evaluation scripts

-### 📢 **Code Release Timeline**
-The code and additional resources will be made publicly available once the paper is accepted.